ljpatrick/marxpaint/magic/docs/README.txt

-       Tux Paint provides a number of helper functions that plugins may access via the "magic_api" structure, sent to all of the plugin's functions (see above).
+       Tux Paint provides a number of helper functions that plugins may access via the "magic_api" structure, sent to all of the plugin's functions.
+(See "Required Plugin Functions," above.)

     Pixel Manipulations

-           * Uint32 getpixel(SDL_Surface * surf, int x, int y) Retreives the
+           * Uint32 getpixel(SDL_Surface * surf, int x, int y)
-             pixel value from the (x,y) coordinates of an SDL_Surface.
+             Retreives the pixel value from the (x,y) coordinates of an SDL_Surface.
 (You can use SDL's "SDL_GetRGB()" function to convert the Uint32 'pixel' to a set of Uint8 RGB values.)

            * void putpixel(SDL_Surface * surf, int x, int y, Uint32 pixel)
              Sets the pixel value at position (x,y) of an SDL_Surface.
 (You can use SDL's "SDL_MapRGB()" function to convert a set of Uint8 RGB values to a Uint32 'pixel' value appropriate to the destination surface.)

+           * SDL_Surface * scale(SDL_Surface * surf, int w, int h,
+             int keep_aspect)
+             This accepts an existing SDL surface and creates a new one scaled to an arbitrary size.
+(The original surface remains untouched.)

+             The "keep_aspect" flag can be set to '1' to force the new surface to stay the same shape (aspect ratio) as the original, meaning it may not be the same width and height you requested.
+             (Check the "->w" and "->h" elements of the output "SDL_Surface *" to determine the actual size.)

     Helper Functions